FAQ’s for Students

 I just received a charge letter – what does this mean?

-If you receive notification from the Director of Student conduct regarding possible violations of the Honor Code or the Standards of Conduct, please keep in mind that it is just that – notification of possible violations.
+If you receive notification from the Assistant Dean of Community Living regarding possible violations of the Honor Code or the Standards of Conduct, please keep in mind that it is just that – notification of possible violations.
 No decisions have been made yet about your responsibility, and there is a process in place that will allow you the opportunity to be heard and explain things from your own perspective.

 The two most important things for you to do at this point are:

 - Attend your scheduled informational meeting.

 - Spend some time reading about the student conduct process and your rights and responsibilities as a student in that process.
 You can find that information on these pages or in the Student Handbook.